 Applications may be for projects lasting up to three years.
 We are happy to consider applications for the continuation of projects that have received support previously.
 Such applications should explain the benefits of continuing the project for a further period and what additional findings are likely to be produced.
 Whether or not a project has been supported previously will not influence the success or failure of subsequent applications, since what is awarded in a particular round of applications depends largely on the level of competition in that round.

-Funding is not provided for food, accommodation or educational fees.
+Funding is not provided for food, accommodation, educational fees or for workshops.

 All grantees are required to submit a report of the work undertaken in electronic format.
 Reports presented in the form of draft or published manuscripts are encouraged.
 Reports must be submitted within six months of the end of the project period for which support has been provided.
 Further details of requirements concerning the timing and general content of reports will be given to successful applicants.